View this document as: a single page | multiple pages.

 Continuously Evaluate and Improve

-Threat actors adapt; user capabilities, expectations, and needs shift; seasonal surges occur; and missions evolve.
-As such, risk assessments and identity solutions must be continuously improved.
-In addition to keeping pace with the threat and technology environment, continuous improvement is a critical tool for illustrating programmatic gaps that — if unaddressed — may hinder the implementation of identity management systems in a manner that balances risk management objectives.
-For instance, an organization may determine that a portion of the target population intended to be served by the online service does not have access to affordable high-speed internet services needed to support remote identity proofing.
-The organization could address this gap with a program that implements local proofing capabilities within the community or by offering appointments with proofing agents who will meet the individual at an address that is more accessible and convenient, such as their local community center, closest post office, an affiliated business partner facility, or the individual’s home.
+Continuous improvement is a critical tool for keeping pace with the threat and technology environment and identifying programmatic gaps that need to be addressed to balance risk management objectives.
+For instance, an organization may determine that a portion of the target population intended to be served by the online service does not have access to affordable high-speed internet services, which are needed to support remote identity proofing.
+The organization could bridge this gap by establishing a program that offers local, in-person proofing services within the community.
+This could involve providing appointments with proofing agents who can meet individuals at more accessible locations, such as their local community center, the nearest post office, a partner business facility, or even at the individual’s home.

 Additionally, organizations SHALL monitor the evolving threat landscape to stay informed of the latest threats and fraud tactics.
 Organizations SHALL regularly assess the effectiveness of current security measures and fraud detection capabilities against the latest threats and fraud tactics.